-- A. The principal or designee shall be responsible for receiving complaints alleging violations of this policy. - B. All school employees are required to report alleged violations of this policy to the principal or designee. - C. All other members of the school community, including students, parents as defined by Florida Statutes, volunteers, and visitors are encouraged to report any act that may be a violation of this policy anonymously or in person to the principal or designee. - D. The principal shall establish and prominently publicize to students, staff, volunteers, and parents how a report of dating violence and abuse may be filed either in person or anonymously and how this report will be acted upon.
+- A. The principal or designee shall be responsible for receiving complaints alleging violations of this policy. - B. All school employees are required to report alleged violations of this policy to the principal or designee.
+The principal or designee shall in turn report alleged violations of this policy to the District's Title IX Coordinator. - C. In addition to reporting the incident to the principal or designee, if a district employee or agent has reason to suspect that an alleged violation of this policy might constitute a crime, the district employee or agent shall also immediately report the complaint to law enforcement.
+Any uncertainty regarding whether an alleged violation might constitute a crime must be resolved in favor of reporting the incident to law enforcement. - D. All other members of the school community, including students, parents as defined by Florida Statutes, volunteers, and visitors are encouraged to report any act that may be a violation of this policy anonymously or in person to the principal or designee.

-- E. The victim of teen dating violence or abuse, anyone who witnesses an act of dating violence or abuse, and anyone who has credible information that an act of dating violence and abuse has taken place may file a report of dating violence and abuse. - F. Submission of a good faith complaint or report of teen dating violence or abuse will not affect the complainant or reporter's future employment, grades, learning or working environment, or work assignments. - G. Any written or oral report of an act of dating violence and abuse shall be considered an official means of reporting such act(s).
-Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report. - H. Incidents of teen dating violence and abuse shall be filed within ten (10) school days of the alleged incident or having knowledge of the incident.
+- E. In cases involving an alleged perpetrator who is of adult age and an alleged minor victim, certain suspicions of abuse must be reported to the Florida Abuse Hotline (1-800-962-2873) or local law enforcement pursuant to Section 39.201, Florida Statutes. - F. The principal shall establish and prominently publicize to students, staff, volunteers, and parents how a report of dating violence and abuse may be filed either in person or anonymously and how this report will be acted upon. - G. The victim of dating violence or abuse, anyone who witnesses an act of dating violence or abuse, and anyone who has credible information that an act of dating violence and abuse has taken place may file a report of dating violence and abuse. - H. Submission of a good faith complaint or report of dating violence or abuse will not affect the complainant or reporter's future employment, grades, learning or working environment, or work assignments.
+Appropriate remedial action will be pursued for persons found to have wrongfully and intentionally accused another of an act of dating violence or abuse. - I. Any written or oral report of an act of dating violence and abuse shall be considered an official means of reporting such act(s).
+Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report. - 3.
+Investigations, Supportive Measures and Discipline - A. As dating violence is included in the definition of "sexual harassment" under Title IX, all investigations, supportive measures, and discipline shall be handled in accordance with Policy 2.161. - B. The highest level of confidentiality possible will be upheld regarding the submission of a complaint or a report of dating violence and/or abuse and the investigative procedures that follow.
+School employees shall refrain from sharing confidential student information with other school employees, students, or community members, unless disclosure is required by law or is necessary to protect the student's safety.
+Any notification made must be consistent with the student' privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).